slowernews/wisdom-tldr/README.md

 > *'Good ideas are a numbers game.
 You need a lot of bad ones to get one good.'*

-> *'Peers (fellow creators) are the best avaliators of ideas.
+> *'Peers (fellow creators) are the best judging ideas.
 Managers are the worse because they are outcome attached (will regret more if they get a false positive than a false negative).'*

 > *'Moments of originality and moments of conformity.'*